Who can be baptised?

 A person can be Baptised or Christened at any age, but only the once.
 Through baptism anyone can claim a share of promises shown in the life, death and resurrection of Jesus.

-Baptism whether of yourself or of an infant requires thoughtful and prayerful preparation.
+Baptism, whether of an infant, child or adult, requires thoughtful and prayerful preparation.
 In the service the candidate is anointed with oil, has their head or whole body covered with water three times, and then receives a candle to carry the light of Christ into the world.

 Why be baptised?